chef/automate/components/docs-chef-io/content/automate/performance_benchmarking.md

     weight = 220
 +++

-This document lists the results of the performance testing done in Chef Automate HA for different type of HA cluster configurations and load testing with compliance/node data.
+This document lists the results of the performance testing done in Chef Automate HA for different HA cluster configurations and load testing with compliance/node data.

-The performance testing pushes four types of node data at the same time, mentioned below:
+The performance testing pushes four types of node data at the same time, as mentioned below:

 - Infrastructure Node Success
 - Infrastructure Node Failure
 - Compliance Success
 - Compliance Failure

-Below are the different cluster configuration used to do performace testing:
+Below are the different cluster configurations used to do performance testing:

 ### Cluster Configuration 1